WebAssembly/design/FAQ.md

 designing an IR and binary encoding for our goals and requirements, we can do much better than adapting a system desgined for other purposes.

-Note that this discussion applies to LLVM's IR and backend code.
-LLVM's clang frontend and midlevel optimizers can still be used to generate WebAssembly code from C and C++, similarly to how PNaCl and Emscripten do today.
+Note that this discussion applies to use of LLVM IR as a standardized format.
+LLVM's clang frontend and midlevel optimizers can still be used to generate WebAssembly code from C and C++, and will use LLVM IR in their implementation similarly to how PNaCl and Emscripten do today.